TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 %of $B$.
 The last is of course part of the definition.\\

 ::::::{prf:example}
-Let us consider the same matrix product
+Let us consider the matrix product

 $$
   \begin{bmatrix} 1 & -3 \\ -1 & 2 \\ 3& -2 \end{bmatrix}